schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

  <!-- **Notes**: There are a number of goon squads equal to the number of characters. -->

-**Hinweise:** Es gibt so viele Schlägertruppen wie Spielerinnenfiguren.
+**Hinweise:** Es gibt so viele Schlägertrupps wie Spielerinnenfiguren.

  <!-- **What can go wrong?** The characters are cap- tured; The map is lost. -->
-**Was kann schiefgehen?** Die Figuren werden gefangen; Die Karte geht verloren.
+**Was kann schiefgehen?** Die Figuren werden gefangen; die Karte geht verloren.

 <!-- **Notes**: Le nombre d'ennemis est égal au nombre de personnages.